jllegras/ngsToolsDev/EXAMPLE/README.md

 These are several examples on how to generate and analyse NGS data using ngsTools.

 # Configuration
-Change the path to software according to your installation directory.
+Change the path to the software according to your installation directory.
+For example, here's mine

     NGSTOOLS=/home/mfumagalli/Documents/Software/ngsTools
-    ANGSD=/home/mfumagalli/Documents/Software/angsd0.543
+    ANGSD=/home/mfumagalli/Documents/Software/angsd0.539

+Be sure to use the latest stable version of ANGSD (available at http://popgen.dk/software/download/angsd/) and ngsTools.

 ## Principal Component Analysis (PCA)